jabirbinabdullah/silsilah/docs/READ_API_CONTRACT.md

   - No guarantee of edge order or pagination stability.
   - No guarantee of inferred or transitive relationships; only explicit edges are returned.
   - No guarantee of completeness if server-side policies filter edges.

+This query exists to support relationship inspection and debugging.
+Frontend must not assume equivalence with getTreeRenderData edge sets.

 ## Mutation Boundary Statement
 - Frontend never mutates domain state directly.